Collocations for government - noun

 a new government headed by a former military leader

-bring down, destabilize, oust, overthrow, topple
+bring down,

-This crisis could bring down the British government. | The group aims to overthrow the military government.
+This crisis could bring down the British government.

-This crisis could bring down the British government. | The group aims to overthrow the military government.
+The group aims to overthrow the military government.

-GOVERNMENT + VERB
+government + VERB

-come to power | take office
+come to power

 On May 23 a coalition government took office.